ibm-cloud-docs/Backup/delete-tasks.md

    Backup data deletion is permanent.
 After the data is deleted from vaults, it cannot be recovered or restored.
    {: attention}

-   If you want to delete a specific data set and not the entire task, you need to raise a [support case](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.
+   If you want to delete a specific dataset and not the entire task, you need to raise a [support case](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.
 For more information, see the [FAQs](/docs/Backup?topic=Backup-faqs&interface=ui#deletesafeset).
    {: tip}